-A Service of Process action may be served against any insurance company licensed in New York State, an unlicensed insurance company, a Federal Risk Retention Group, or a Federal Purchasing Group, for an action taking place in a Court located in New York State.
-The New York State Insurance Department does not accept Service of Process against Motor Vehicle Accident Indemnity Corporation, the State Insurance Fund, resident agents and brokers, or Health Maintenance Organizations.
+New York City Process Service may be levied against any insurance company licensed in New York State, an unlicensed insurance company, a Federal Risk Retention Group, or a Federal Purchasing Group, for an action taking place in a Court located in New York State.
+The New York State Insurance Department does not accept Process Service against Motor Vehicle Accident Indemnity Corporation, the State Insurance Fund, resident agents and brokers, or Health Maintenance Organizations.
 The court of venue may be in any county located in New York State.

-Service of process upon any such insurer may be conducted in any court of competent jurisdiction of this state.
+New York City Process Service upon any such insurer may be conducted in any court of competent jurisdiction of this state.
 Service is required by serving the superintendent, deputy superintendent, or any salaried employee of the department to whom the superintendent designates authority.

 In case acceptance was refused by the defendant or its agent, the original envelope bearing a notation by the postal authorities that receipt was refused.
 Service of the process so made shall be deemed made within any court’s territorial jurisdiction in this state.

 How to serve legal papers on the New York Superintendent of Financial Services